approximatenumber/approximatenumber.github.io/_posts/2017-10-12-backup-volumes-from-docker-compose.md

 ---
 layout: post
-title: :rocket: Backup your volumes from docker-compose.yml
+title: Backup your volumes from docker-compose.yml
 tags: docker devops
 comments: True
 excerpt_separator: <!--more-->
 ---

+:electric_plug:

 `docker-compose` is a great thing to deploy your services.
 It\`s a new tool for, so maybe I am wrong, but I cannot find any usable solution to backup volumes from my services...
 Of course, I can do it manually, but it sucks :)